MagneBind 300 Side Effects

 Generic Name: calcium carbonate / magnesium carbonate

-Note: This page contains information about the side effects of calcium carbonate / magnesium carbonate.
-Some of the dosage forms included on this document may not apply to the brand name MagneBind 300.
+Note: This document contains side effect information about calcium carbonate / magnesium carbonate.
+Some of the dosage forms listed on this page may not apply to the brand name MagneBind 300.

 Renal side effects have included renal failure, formation of renal calcium, and a single case report of a calcium carbonate and calcium phosphate-filled renal cyst.[Ref]